valorisa/wg-easy/README.md

 And then run the `docker run -d \ ...` command above again.

-With Docker Compose WireGuard Easy can be updated with a single command:
+With Docker Compose WireGuard Easy can be updated with a single command :
 `docker compose up --detach --pull always` (if an image tag is specified in the Compose file and it is not `latest`, make sure that it is changed to the desired one; by default it is omitted and